History Contacts Join Links News Front Page

 • has Deductible Gift Recipient status.

-• has Public Liability and Volunteer Workers Insurance policies.
+• has Public Liability and Personal Accident Voluntary Workers Insurance policies.

-• The Australian Tourism Development Project grant of $100,000 has been expended on the re-sleepering of the major part of the Oberon - Hazelgrove section of the line.
+• The Australian Tourism Development Project grant of $50,000 and the Oberon Council's matching grant of $50,000 have been expended on the replacement of sleepers in the major part of the Oberon - Hazelgrove section of the line.
 This section is Stage 1 of the complete restoration to Tarana.
 Stage 2 will be from Hazelgrove to Carlwood and Stage 3 the remaining section to Tarana.

-• Fund-raising for the purchase of additional sleepers is being conducted by means of a "SLEEPER CLUB" and donations for sleepers are urgently sought.
+• Fund-raising for the purchase of additional sleepers is being conducted by means of a "SLEEPER CLUB" and donations for sleepers and rolling stock acquisition have been very good but are still urgently sought.
+OTHR also conducts raffles, trivia nights and we obtain tax deductible donations from members.

-• The main road crossing over Lowes Mount Road has been surveyed and relocated slightly North of its original position to account for local infrastructure changes.
+• The main road crossing over Lowes Mount Road has been surveyed and relocated slightly to account for local infrastructure changes.

 Planning for a Heritage Railway

-It will not be a simple task to re-open the Tarana ~ Oberon branch but progress is occurring at a rapid pace.
+It has not been a simple task to re-open the Tarana ~ Oberon branch line but progress is occurring at a rapid pace.
 There are various other successful and some not-so-successful examples of tourist railways based on existing railway lines.
-Well known successful examples include: the Zig-Zag Railway Co-op; Dorrigo Steam Railway & Museum Ltd; Lachlan Valley Railway Society; Lithgow State Mine Railway; NSW Rail Transport Museum; Valley Heights Steam Tramway; Pichi Richi in SA; “Puffing Billy” in Vic to name a few.
+Well known successful examples include: the Zig-Zag Railway Co-op; Dorrigo Steam Railway & Museum Ltd; Lachlan Valley Railway Society; NSW Rail Transport Museum; Valley Heights Steam Tramway; Pichi Richi in SA; “Puffing Billy” in Vic to name a few.

-Comparatively, the Tarana / Oberon branch has many advantages over the GMR model:
+The Oberon Tarana / Oberon branch has many advantages over many other models:

 • The platform, rails and sidings have been retained in their original positions.

-• The minor stations of Carlwood & Hazelgrove would not be difficult to replicate as they were very simple structures.
+• The minor stations of Carlwood & Hazelgrove will not be difficult to replicate as they were very simple structures.

 • Most of the rail is intact.